 Instead, it is a reminder of the things you hope for and desire.
-It’s a guideline for you and our nurse to try to follow as long as risks and unexpected problems don’t get in the way.
+It's a guideline for you and your nurse to try to follow as long as risks and unexpected problems don't get in the way.

 There is no ONE decision maker when it comes to labor.
 Your body makes the decision on how to labor, your baby's health makes decisions, your doctor makes decisions to keep you safe, and you make decisions for yourself in the moment.

-It’s not a contract
+A Birth Plan is not a contract

 I cannot tell you how many times that I have taken care of couples that have nothing written down but they communicate with me what they want and they end up getting exactly the birth that they pictured.

 It happens all of the time.
 You know why this is?